EtlcT/tp_CasaltaBadetti/data-engineering/tp-docker-kafka/README.md

 4. Send another 10 messages but with a key called "my key"
 5. Look again on which topic's partitions they are located.

+When we set a key a partition become associated to this key and all messages that will be sent with this key in the future will always go into this partition.

 Questions:
 * [ ] When should we use a key when producing a message into Kafka ?
 What are the risks ?
 [Help](https://stackoverflow.com/a/61912094/3535853)
+* We should use a key when producing a message for which order matter.
+Rather than distribute data "randomly" with the default dict, we can specify that the data need to go to a specific partition.
+* A possible issue with this solution is that if customers are able to make retries and that some message is not sent properly in the first place then it can result in unwished re-ordering.
+Another issue : a partition can be overloaded while other stay empty.
 * [ ] How does the default partitioner (sticky partition) work with kafka ?
 [Help1](https://www.confluent.io/fr-fr/blog/apache-kafka-producer-improvements-sticky-partitioner/) and [Help2](https://www.conduktor.io/kafka/producer-default-partitioner-and-sticky-partitioner#Sticky-Partitioner-(Kafka-%E2%89%A5-2.4)-3)
+Before Kafka 2.4 messages were divided to several partition so that there were as many partitions used as messages sent ; from Kafka 2.4, the default partitioner still split messages into several partition but by grouping messages so that less partition are used simultaneously.
 #### Command CLI
 1. Connect to your kafka cluster with 2 command-line-interface (CLI)